makagan/makagan.github.io/content/_index.md

   #       The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.

+sections:
-  - block: people
+  - block: about.biography
+    id: about
     content:
-      title: Principle Investigator
+      title: Biography
-      # Choose which groups/teams of users to display.
+      # Choose a user profile to display (a folder name within `content/authors/`)
-      #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
-      user_groups:
-          - Principal Investigators
-      sort_by: Params.last_name
-      sort_ascending: true
-    design:
-      show_interests: true
-      show_role: true
-      show_social: true
+      username: admin

   - block: collection
     content:
       title: Latest News